wrench-project/wrench/doc/service_guide_102/htcondor.md

   - Non-grid universe jobs are queued  and dispatched by HTCondor whenever possible to idle resources managed by one of the child bare-metal services.
-HTCondor chooses the service to use.
+HTCondor chooses the service to use based on availability of resources.

   - Grid universe jobs are dispatched by HTCondor immediately to a specific child batch compute service.
 As a result, these jobs